Marketing Beginner Updated 2026-03-22

 What is Double Opt-In?

-Double opt-in is an email subscription method where new subscribers must confirm their signup by clicking a verification link in a confirmation email before being added to your mailing list.
+Double opt-in is an email subscription method where new subscribers must confirm their signup by clicking a verification link in a confirmation email.

 What is Double Opt-In?